Oophorectomy/Salpingectomy - Gynecological Surgery in NJ

 In addition to the above conditions, some women have abnormal genes, known as BRCA1 and BRCA2.
 These genes give them an increased risk for developing ovarian cancer before the age of 70, many of whom develop the disease around the age of 45.
 For these women, a salpingo-oophorectomy may be performed to reduce the risk of cancer.

-How is a Salpingo-Oophorectomy Performed?
+How is a Salpingo-Oophorectomy Performed in NJ?

 This procedure can either be performed through a traditional open abdominal surgery or through laparoscopic surgery, depending on each patient’s individual condition.